EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 ## Deferred Execution

 If Effects ran immediately, we could not freely add behaviors:
-- We cannot timeout something that might have started running, or even completed.
+- We cannot timeout something that might have started running, or has already completed.
-- We cannot retry something if we are only holding on to the completed result.
+- We cannot retry something if we only hold the completed result.
 - We cannot parallelize operations if they have already started single-threaded execution.

 When we manage an Effect, we hold a value that represents something that _can_ be run, but hasn't yet.